-No alternative therapies have been definitively proved to help ease the symptoms of acute sinusitis, but products containing certain combinations of herbs may improve your symptoms.
-These combination therapies, sold under such brand names as Sinupret and SinuComp, contain a mixture of cowslip, gentian root, elderflower, verbena and sorrel.
+No alternative therapies have been definitively proven to help ease the symptoms of acute sinusitis, but products containing certain combinations of herbs may improve your symptoms.
+These combination therapies, sold under brand names such as Sinupret and SinuGuard, contain a mixture of cowslip, gentian root, elderflower, verbena and sorrel.
 Possible side effects include stomach upset, diarrhea and allergic skin reactions.

 Take these steps to help reduce your risk of getting acute sinusitis: